Today’s Reading: Judges 21

 PRAYER FOR TODAY:

-Lord God, as we are soon to discover in 1 Corinthians, some people are still in a moral mess, even after they have believed in Jesus as their Saviour and been baptised as Christians.
+Lord God, I’ve read ahead in 1 Corinthians.
+Some people are still in a moral mess, even after they have believed in Jesus as their Saviour and been baptised as Christians.
 Help me to learn and communicate the difference You have made in their lives compared to the people we’ve read about in Judges.
 Teach me, I pray, right from wrong, and teach me how to keep filled with Your Word and Your Holy Spirit, so everything will be better.
 In Jesus’ Name!
 Amen!

 100 PERSONAL WORDS: